mahebbar/MayaOnlineDocs/importing-clusters.md

 ## Adding and Importing Clusters

+You must add a cluster and import them to so that you can monitor

 1. Click on the **+** sign to add a cluster.
 2. You can either **Import an existing OpenEBS cluster** or **Install OpenEBS on your K8s cluster and import. **Click on either of these options.
 3. A kubectl command is displayed.
 Click **Copy **to copy the command and run it at your command prompt.